sassman/t-rec-rs/README.md

 - Screenshotting your terminal with 4 frames per second (every 250ms)
 - Generates high quality small sized animated gif images
 - **Build-In idle frames detection and optimization** (for super fluid presentations)
+- Applies (can be disabled) border decor effects like drop shadow
 - Runs (only) on MacOS
 - Uses native efficient APIs
 - Runs without any cloud service and entirely offline